 RV divided by TLC ratio

-there is a loss of lung tissue, a decrease in the lungs' ability to expand, or
+Restrictive lung conditions cause a loss of lung tissue, a decrease in the lungs' ability to expand, or

-or sarcoidosis.
+and sarcoidosis.
 Other restrictive conditions

 include some chest injuries, being very overweight (obesity),